 Generally, the COA requires the Authority and the City to assess the City sewers to develop a plan with ALCOSAN to address wet weather sewer overflows within the City.
 The COA is part of a sewer assessment program for all municipalities served by ALCOSAN.
 To date, assessment activities have been completed for all accessible critical sewers and separate sanitary sewers with the exception of any additional sewers discovered through continued research and investigation.
 Ongoing pipe and manhole repairs are being completed to provide CCTV access to remaining inaccessible critical/sanitary sewer pipes.
 Assessment activities for non-critical sewers are to be completed on a longer schedule.
 The majority of accessible non-critical manholes have been inspected with ongoing efforts to complete any remaining or newly identified.
 The required Wet Weather Feasibility Study (WWFS) was submitted to the DEP and ACHD on time in July of 2013.
-This long term control plan outlined system-wide improvements, including Green Infrastructure (GI) that the Authority would implement over the next 20 years.
+This long-term control plan outlined system-wide improvements, including Green Infrastructure (GI) that the Authority would implement over the next 20 years.

 As this COA with the DEP expired in March 2015, the U.S. Environmental Protection Agency (USEPA) became the main regulatory body to which the Authority is responsible.
 On January 21, 2016 the USEPA issued a Clean Water Act Section 308 Information Request to the Authority.
 The nature of the request is to provide a jurisdictional basis for USEPA to engage the Authority/City in an enforcement action by consent, or a Consent Decree (CD).
 The Authority intends that through such an action, it can more fully participate in the implementation of interim regional wet weather activities, controls, and improvements.
-The Authority further understand that such an action will also permit the Authority/City to participate more fully in the identification and implementation of any final wet weather control measures for the region.
+The Authority further understands that such an action will also permit the Authority/City to participate more fully in the identification and implementation of any final wet weather control measures for the region.
 The USEPA 308 request requires the Authority to submit detailed information on past CSO performance and activities.
 It also requires the Authority to conduct a source reduction analysis for the entire service area, followed by GI demonstration projects to be completed by December 2017.
 The results of the analysis and demonstration projects will be used to determine the details in the final consent decree.

 In addition to the assessment, the USEPA 308 request requires the Authority and the City to continue implementing the Nine Minimum Controls to reduce combined sewer overflows, and to perform repairs and maintenance of deficiencies revealed by the assessment.
 The Authority maintains an expedited response to significant structural failures of the sewer system where imminent structural failures are determined by a professional engineer and prioritized for repair.
 Ongoing sewer line replacement, point repair, lining, point lining, and gunite projects have been implemented to address structural deficiencies.
+The USEPA 308 request also requires the submission of monthly reports updating the progress of the evaluations and improvements, as well as water quality impacts.